-If after one term, a child on the watch list continues not to make progress or a parent/member of staff have raised concerns about a child, the class teacher will arrange a meeting with parents to identify areas for concern and agree aims and objectives for the child.
-The teacher may then complete a Learning Passport for the child which will reflect the aims and objectives agreed with the parents.
+If a child on the 'watch' list continues to make slower than expected progress or a parent/member of staff raise further concerns about a child their progress.
+A Learning Passport will be drawn up to set out clear objectives on the specific areas of learning causing concern.
+This will be discussed with parents at an initial meeting (followed as needed by review meetings) before being implemented so that parents' contributions and views can be taken fully into account.
 The Learning Passport will include targets, will detail interventions to be used and will track progress.
 The child will be involved in this process.

-The class teacher will review the Learning Passport regularly to assess the impact of the interventions in use.
+The SENCo and class teacher will review the Learning Passport regularly to assess the impact of the interventions in use.
 New targets will be set at least termly but more often as necessary.
 Interventions which may be used include 1:1 or small group targeted support, the use of specialist programmes such as "Jump Ahead" and the use of specialist resources.
 It is hoped that appropriate intervention at this level will be sufficient to make accelerated progress and move closer to age related expectations.

 When there is evidence that the pupil is making insufficient progress despite significant support and intervention, further advice and support may be sought from outside professionals.
+Parents will be consulted prior to any referrals being made and agreement to this prior to any discussion with other agencies.

-The child will be then placed on to the school's SEND register and will be identified as receiving SEND support.
-Children at this level will continue to have their provision planned and recorded in their Learning Passports.
+Once another agency becomes involved in supporting the child, they will be then placed on to the school's SEND register and will be identified as receiving SEND support.
+Children at this level will continue to have the Quality First Teaching within the class room and will have other specific support and provision made for them.
+This will be recorded in their Learning Passports.

 Where an external support service has been involved they will meet with the SENCo and may also meet with parents to discuss areas of concern and advise teachers and parents on ideas, strategies and resources for new targets.
 They may provide additional assessments if appropriate.
 The school will not seek advice from external agencies without the knowledge and consent of the parents.